 Oftentimes, an upset customer just wants to be heard.
 Don’t simply respond by saying that “we’re so sorry to hear that they’re upset;” they’ll recognize this as scripted.
 Try to actually solve their problem, by offering real solutions.
 Give them the direct contact details of the person who might be able to help them.
 This way, you can show them (and future customers) that you’re willing to go the extra mile.

 You can also learn important things about your dealership from these negative reviews.
 Take the review above: this complaint is about the dealership’s service department.
 The reviewer even wrote explicitly that they were happy with the sales department.
 So, if the dealership reaches out to the person who wrote the negative review, it could learn more about what happened.
 Is this person simply cranky, or is there a bigger problem to address?
 Is there something wrong with the way the service department is being run?
 How can it be improved?

-2- Not using images
+2- Not using dealership images on social media

 We might not be proud of it, but it’s been found that the average person has an attention span of less than 9 seconds.
 This means that your dealership has very little time to engage a user before they have moved on to something else.
 Images are one of the most, if not the most, important tools you have to catch and keep a shopper’s attention.
 In fact, one study found that after three days of hearing something, people remember only 10% of the information.
 That number jumped to 65% when that information was given over in the form of an image.

 In addition to making your page more memorable, posts with images also encourage engagement.
 Tweets with images received 150% more retweets than those without.